-There are so many benefits to using an infrared sauna, including stress relief, releasing toxins from your body, boosting your immune system, and stimulating collagen, to name a few.
+According to Spa Lé La founder and esthetician Trina Renea, there are so many benefits to using an infrared sauna, such as getting stress relief, releasing toxins from your body, boosting your immune system, and stimulating collagen.

-Not only are saunas beneficial for releasing toxins from your body, but using this service can be good for your mental health, too.
-Think about it, even if you’re in a sauna for 20 minutes, you’re giving yourself a mini social media detox, and that is probably more crucial to staying healthy and sane (in my humble opinion).
+Not only are saunas good for releasing toxins, but using this service can be beneficial for your mental health, too.
+Think about it: Even if you’re only in a sauna for 20 minutes, you’re giving yourself a mini social media detox and connecting to your body in a way you probably don’t often.

-Just remember to stay hydrated once you’re done with your session, and make sure to moisturize your face because heat is known for drying out your skin!
+Just remember to stay hydrated once you’re done with your session, and make sure to moisturize your face, because heat is known for drying out your skin.